18 Bad Muay Thai Habits Developed By Fighters

 This is just bad training for your Muay Thai.
 I don’t know what your goals are with learning Muay Thai.

 Maybe it’s just to get fit and strong.
-Maybe it’s to start competing one day or maybe you just enjoy knowing that you’re able to defend yourself if you ever needed to.
+Maybe it’s to start competing one day or maybe you just enjoy knowing that you’re able to defend yourself if you ever need to.

 Whatever your reasons are, you have to challenge yourself by working on different aspects of your skills, changing your training habits to adapt to new situations, fighting opponents who are stronger and better than you, and/or working with different types of sparring partners because we’re all different.